32 reps. 1400 pharmacies. Everyone getting exactly the same attention.

 Some reps pushed back.
 “It’s not fair that I have to visit some customers more than others.”

-The reframe: fair isn’t equal.
+The reframe: fair is not equal.
 Fair is proportional.

 A customer with R500K potential deserves more attention than a customer with R50K potential.
-That’s not favouritism -it’s resource allocation.
+That is not favouritism - it is resource allocation, which is the actual job.

 Segmentation on paper is easy.
-Segmentation in practice requires discipline.
+Segmentation in practice requires something harder.

 Every rep will have a C-tier pharmacy they love visiting.
 Nice owner.
 Good coffee.
 Easy conversation.
-They’ll want to visit more often than the data suggests.
+They will want to visit more than the data suggests is warranted.

-That’s where management matters.
+That is where management matters.
 The call plan is a constraint, not a suggestion.
-Visit frequency should be defended, not negotiated.
+Visit frequency needs to be defended, not negotiated away over a good cup of coffee.

-The 28% productivity gain didn’t come from better data.
+The productivity gain in this engagement did not come from better data alone.
 It came from better discipline.
 The data told us what to do.
 The discipline made us do it.

 Peanut butter is for sandwiches.
 Not for customer allocation.